rsdoiel/antenna/planet.md

 date: 2025-05-29, from: RTÉ News

-Far-right Israeli Finance Minister Bezalel Smotrich has announced the creation in the occupied West Bank of 22 new settlements, which are considered illegal under international law.
+Israel's government has approved 22 new Jewish settlements in the occupied West Bank, a move that could deepen divisions with some allies who have threatened sanctions over such moves.

 <br>